Aritra8438/Aritra8438/README.md

 **GSoC '23:**
   <br>
-I'm currently working at Mathesar, GSoC' 23.
+I'm currently contributing to [Mathesar](https://github.com/centerofci/mathesar) under GSoC' 23.
 I will be adding more summarization functions to Mathesar UI.
 Check out my blog [here](https://aritra8438.github.io/my-first-blog/).
-ALso, I will be writing more blogs on my GSoC journey, you will find them [here](https://aritra8438.github.io/index.html#blogs).
+Also, I will be writing more blogs on my GSoC journey, you will find them [here](https://aritra8438.github.io/index.html#blogs).
 <br><br><br>
 **My activity on GitHub:**